 Sending money to Vietnam is quick and convenient with Money Services.

 If you have friends and family who live in Vietnam, and want to send some help their way or a gift to celebrate, why not show your support by sending cash with Money Services.
 It’s easy – all you need to do is stop by at your local Money Services and fill out a little paperwork, and we’ll take care of the rest.
 You can then send Vietnamese dong to relatives thousands of miles across the world in minutes†.
-Cash can be collected from Western Union® agent locations all over Vietnam like BIDV and Sai Gon Com Banks, or sent directly to bank accounts.
+Cash can be collected from Western Union agent locations all over Vietnam like BIDV and Sai Gon Com Banks, or sent directly to bank accounts.
 Wherever you’re sending money in Vietnam – from Saigon to Hanoi to Da Nang – Money Services can help you send it reliably and quickly.

-Over 9,000 Western Union® agent locations across Vietnam
+Over 9,000 Western Union agent locations across Vietnam

 My WU® members earn rewards every time they send a qualifying money transfer

-How to easily send money to Vietnam
+How to send money in-person, in-store to Vietnam

 Stop by at your local Money Services to send money to relatives or friends living in Vietnam.
 It’s easy to get started – just follow these simple steps.